-also extend to the multilabel or label ranking task, this has so far not been experimentally confirmed.
-Second, and more importantly, the comparison to MMPs provides another datapoints in evaluating the two alternative approaches for tackling the label ranking problem: While MMPs propose to include information about the ranking task into the training signals, the pairwise approach addresses the ranking problem by breaking the ranking signal down into elementary binary preferences that induce the final ranking [Fürnkranz and Hüllermeier, 2003].
+Although the superiority of pairwise classification over one-against-all classification has been shown in several applications [Hsu and Lin, 2002, Fürnkranz, 2002], the study presented in this paper makes still important contributions for two reasons: First, previous works have exclusively concentrated on classification tasks.
+While it is natural to assume that the performance of the pairwise approach will also extend to the multilabel or topic ranking task, this has so far not been experimentally confirmed.
+Second, and more important, the comparison to MMPs is of particular interest because of the two alternative approaches for tackling the topic ranking problem: While MMPs propose to include information about the ranking task into the training signals, the pairwise approach addresses the ranking problem by breaking the ranking signal down into elementary binary preferences that induce the final ranking [Fürnkranz and Hüllermeier, 2003].